👉 TAP TO SAVE 30% WITH CODE NEW

 Houston Texans

-The selection from Houston greatly depends on Nico Collins's status.
+The selection from Houston greatly depends on Nico Collins' status.
 Collins suffered a concussion on Monday night, but if he can clear protocol, he would be the clear choice facing New England.
 However, if he sits out, the decision becomes much tougher.

-In their opening round, rookie Woody Marks led the ground game, taking 19 carries for 112 yards and a score.
-This was the first time he eclipsed the 100-yard mark in an NFL game.
 Even though he faces a tough New England defense that has shut down the run this season (allowing 101.7 total rushing yards per game, the sixth-lowest in the league), seeing him have success against Pittsburgh should not deter you from selecting him.

 The other target is tight end Dalton Schultz.
-While wideout Christian Kirk stole the headlines on Monday Night, Schultz should be the pass catcher selected if Collins sits out.
+While wideout Christian Kirk stole the headlines on Monday night, Schultz should be the pass-catcher selected if Collins sits out.
 Schultz only brought in three of his four targets on Monday for a mere 12 yards, but remained heavily involved in the offense, seeing the third-most targets.

 Over his last nine regular-season games, Schultz averaged 11.2 PPR points and 43.6 yards per game.
 Marks would be the preferred choice, but if you opt to target another Chicago Bear outside of Loveland, Schultz could be a sneaky tight end as the Patriots have allowed the 13th-most PPR points to the position this season.